-The tea that is made from corn silk is very mild: It tastes like sweet corn water.
-It generally resolves mild UTIs within a day or two.
+The tea that’s made from corn silk is very mild: It tastes like sweet corn water.
+It generally resolves mild UTIs within 3-5 days.
 According to many herbalists, small amounts of corn silk tea are safe to drink during pregnancy, while breastfeeding, and for children but, as with any herbal remedy, consult your physician if you have concerns.

 A 2012 article published in the Journal of Intercultural Ethnopharmocology reports scientific evidence for corn silk’s healing properties.